xieweiAlex/English_Learning/westWorld/ww1.md

 The **titillation**, horror, **elation** -- they're **parlor tricks**

 ## E 1

+> Some people choose to see the ugliness in this world.
+The disarray.
+I Choose to see the beauty.

 I recommend you **hang back**
 Stop unless you plan to **decommission** the boss
 **Damn right**